 Making a globe rotation $R_x(\pi/2)$ to align spin along the Z-axis and then introducing Holstein-Primakoff bosons $ a $ and $ b $ for the two sublattice, we can expand the Hamiltonian in the powers of $1/\sqrt{S}$,

 where the symbol $H_n$ denotes the $n$-th polynomial of the boson operators, $E_0=-2NJS^2\sin^2\alpha$ is the classical ground state energy of the Y-x state.
-Performing a unitary transformation, then a Bogoliubov transformation on $ H_2$, one can diagonize $ H_2 $ as:
+Performing a unitary transformation, then a Bogoliubov transformation on $ H_2$, one can diagonize $ H_2 $ as ( appendix A ):

 where $ E_2=\sum_k(\omega_k^++\omega_k^--2\sin^2\alpha) $ is the quantum correction to the ground state energy at the LSW order, $\omega_k^{\pm}=\sqrt{(\lambda_k^{\pm})^2-\chi_k^2}$, $\lambda_k^{\pm}=\sin^2\alpha-\frac{1}{2}\cos2\beta\cos k_y \pm\frac{1}{2}\sqrt{\sin^4\alpha\cos^2k_x+\sin^22\beta\sin^2 k_y}, \chi_k=\frac{1}{2}\cos^2\alpha\cos k_x $.
 Obviously, $\omega_k^{\pm}=\omega_{-k}^{\pm}$ which is dictated by the symmetries of the Hamiltonian and the Y-x state.
 Note that to the LSW order, the dispersion still has the Mirror symmetry under the $ \beta \rightarrow \pi/2-\beta $.
-However the mirror symmetry will be spoiled by the higher order terms starting at $ H_3 $.
+However, the mirror symmetry will be spoiled by the higher order terms starting at $ H_3 $.

 As shown in \cite{rh}, at $ \alpha=\pi/2 $, the Y-x state is the exact ground state, $ \chi_k=0 $, there is no need for the extra Bogoliubov transformation, the spin wave dispersion reduces to $ \omega_k^{\pm}=\lambda_k^{\pm} $.
 As shown in \cite{rhtran}, any transverse field $ h_x $ or $ h_z $ transfers the Y-x state into a co-planar canted state.
-In sharp contrast, here, under $ \pi/2 - \alpha \neq 0 $, the Y-x state remains the classical state, but not the exact eigenstate anymore due to the quantum fluctuations introduced by $ \alpha \neq \pi/2 $.
-From $ \omega_k^{-} $, one can identify the minimum $ (0,k_y^0)$ of spin-wave dispersion corresponding to the magnons C-$C_0$, C-IC, C-$C_{\pi} $ respectively ( See SM ).
+In a sharp contrast, here, under $ \pi/2 - \alpha \neq 0 $, the Y-x state remains the classical state, but not the exact eigenstate anymore due to the quantum fluctuations introduced by $ \alpha \neq \pi/2 $.
+From $ \omega_k^{-} $, one can identify the minimum $ (0,k_y^0)$ of spin-wave dispersion corresponding to the magnons C-$C_0$, IC, C-$C_{\pi} $ respectively ( See appendix A ).
 Near $ (0,k_y^0)$, their dispersions take the relativistic form:

-The gap and the two velocities are given in the SM.
+The gap and the two velocities are given in the appendix A.

 The Staggered magnetization and specific heat of the Y-x phase at $ T \ll \Delta $ are: